Studying at University of Sheffield has been a transformative experience

 I am currently working on the design and synthesis of boronic acid derivatives as antimicrobial agents.
 As I carry out both computational and lab-based projects, I have found it is interesting to see how my computational result links to my synthesis work.
 The project has allowed me to develop more hands-on skills in the lab and has honed my analytical skills.

-Moreover, I have received a lot of support from my supervisory team, both from the department and the industry I am working with.
+Moreover, I have received a lot of support from my supervisory team, both from the school and the industry I am working with.
 I have no experience in performing organic chemistry and am eager to learn every bit of it, and everyone has been so supportive and encouraging, which keeps me motivated to give my best for the experiment and my thesis.

 How does your MSc compare to your BSc?